TDG-Platform/docs/Pairwise_Image_Registration.md

 This Advanced Option permits the Customer to:
 * input the source image and the reference image from the same directory
-* use a boundary polygon (shapefile format) that selects the region from which tie points are selected; and thereby defines the extent of the image that is warped.
+* use a boundary polygon (shapefile format) that selects the region from which tiepoints are selected; and thereby defines the extent of the image that is warped.

 ```python